Diamond shape – the shape of your heart!

 With its 58 facets, the round brilliant diamond has the perfect proportions and symmetry to reflect nearly all the light that enters it, therefore maximising its brilliance (sparkle) and fire.
 This also makes it a very versatile stone that is timeless in all types of diamond jewellery, and a classic in diamond engagement rings.
 The round brilliant silhouette also works with almost every ring setting, from classic solitaires to the most elaborate designs.

 We would advise that your choice of round brilliant has an ideal cut or very good cut, and that your chosen setting has the least amount of metal around the stone.
 That way, your stone is still held securely, but does not cover up too much of the diamond and block light from entering it.
 Diamond shapes such as a round brilliant can often have a foreshortening effect, making them perfect if you have long fingers.

 Look through our range of Engagement & Wedding rings for a brilliant cut that suites you.

-The princess cut diamond shape is now second only to the round brilliant in popularity, and is the most popular “fancy” diamond shape, especially in diamond engagement rings.
-Typically square in shape, although they can also be rectangular, princess cut diamonds are designed for getting maximum brilliance from a square cut shape.
+The princess cut diamond shape is second only to the round brilliant in popularity.
+It’s one of the most popular “fancy” diamond shape, especially in diamond engagement rings.
+Typically square in shape, they can also be rectangular, princess cut diamonds are designed for getting maximum brilliance from it’s shape.
 It is a modified version of the round brilliant diamond, with squared off corners and typically has 57 or 76 facets.